 In Funding Period 4 students will prepare small molecule probes for studying enzyme mechanisms and for the investigation of protein function in organisms.

-Laboratory know-how and infrastructureThe proposed projects will be carried out at the Institute of Organic Chemistry, TU Graz.
-The equipment required for the synthetic part of these projects will be provided by the institution.
-The labs are well equipped for the characterization of the synthesized compounds.
-Functional enzyme assays will be established at the institute.
-In-house expertise in this respect is available by other groups at the institute and can be additionally provided by our collaboration partners.
-Investigations of this group are mainly devoted to fundamental research.
+Laboratory know-how and infrastructureThe DK projects in Funding Period 4 will be carried out at the Institute of Organic Chemistry, TU Graz.
+The equipment required for the synthetic part of these projects is available in house.
+The labs are well equipped for the characterization of the synthesized compounds via spectroscopic (NMR, IR, UV, MS) methods.
+Functional enzyme assays will be established at the Institute.
+In-house expertise in this respect is provided by other groups at the Institute and can be additionally provided by our collaboration partners.